Skip to content

 UCP Capabilities (dev.ucp.*)

 UCP-authored capabilities version with protocol releases by default.
-Individual capabilities MAY version independently when needed.
+Individual capabilities may version independently when needed.

 Vendor Capabilities (com.{vendor}.*)

-Capabilities outside the dev.ucp.* namespace version fully independently:
+Capabilities outside dev.ucp.* version fully independently:

 {